ppusher/scrimba-javascriptmas/README.md

 This repo serves as my participation proof (with my solutions) and as an archive of the 2020 #JavaScriptmas🎄 challenge.

+### My Thoughts :

+It forces the learner to code every day.
+Consistency is the key to learning, making a commitment to do that thing everyday helps retain it and build a muscle memory.
+Most of these challenges were very short, ranging anywhere from 5 minutes to 2 hours depending on your skill level.
+This made them less daunting to do every day but in return helped building a discpline to code every day.

+It also helps if you have community or a group of friends doing the same challenges.
+Scrimba has Discord channel and a dedicated channel for #JavaScriptmas where people shared their solutions and asked for help if needed.
+I was fortunate to have some people from the Scrimba community to discuss with me everyday about the solutions we came up with.
+By exchanging ideas and solutions we learnt from each other a lot.
+As I was also writing the code to discuss with my peers, it also added the benefit of communicating my ideas and logic with them.
+Sometimes its challenging to explain or understand the logic behind the code, by trying to explain or understand the logic we expand our perception towards the solution.
+Opens our mind with new ideas and new ways to tackle the same problem.

+This challenge also helped me improve the way I write code,taught me to make it more reable and accessible.

+Doing this has inspired me to more such challenges, they are not only a tool towards building a good habit and discipline but also a good brain exercise.
+And I love solving puzzles, so theres that.

 ---

 Below are links to scrims for each day with my solution as notes to those (a scrim is a screencast with a code editor )